Jack's Personal Page

 - Introduction to Computer Science/Graph Theory, Carleton College, FA 2011

 - Program Committees: ACL 2016, 2017; EMNLP 2017; EACL 2017

 - Two guest lectures (and one "magic" trick) for Spring 2016 CS4300 about unsupervised NLP.

 - Spoke at Carleton College's Networks Reading Group where I discussed the role of altruism on Kickstarter.

 - Spring Cornell CS4740 Guest Lecture on Topic Models with Xanda Schofield

 - Helped with Cornell's annual Expand Your Horizions conference, were some friends and I taught a class on programming (2015, 2016)

 Things I've Done

 I grew up in beautiful Portola Valley, California.
 I earned a B.A. from Carleton College in 2014, studying computer science and mathematics/statistics.
-During my time in Northfield, I played ice hockey, hosted a radio show, and was lucky enough to meet and work with a lot of amazingly intelligent people.
-I'm a die hard San Jose Sharks fan, avid consumer (and very occasionally a producer) of electronic music, and a vegetarian (sometimes even a vegan!).
+During my time in Northfield, I played ice hockey, hosted a radio show, and was lucky enough to meet and work with a lot of great people.
+I'm a die hard San Jose Sharks fan, avid consumer (and very occasionally a producer) of electronic music, and a vegetarian (I am no longer a vegan!).
+I am a member of Stewart Little Coop.
 I spent the summer of 2016 working with the Twitter Cortex team in NYC.